You’re ready to sell... What's Next

 Industry members complete extensive education before becoming licenced and continue to take courses throughout their professional career.
 They are also licensed and regulated by the Real Estate Council of Alberta.

 One of the first decisions you need to make is the listing price.
 Meaning, what price you’ll ask for your house?

 Your industry member can help by providing a current market evaluation.
-This evaluation compares recent housing sale prices in your neighborhood - making it easier for you to choose a fair & equitable listing price that makes sense.
+This evaluation compares recent housing sale prices in your neighbourhood - making it easier for you to choose a fair & equitable listing price that makes sense.

 Your service agreement should also include the amount or method of calculating the remuneration paid to your industry member and the conditions for payment.
 Keep in mind that the amount of commission between you and your industry member may be negotiable.

 Commission payments are made to the brokerage, who then pays the industry member that worked with you.